 There are so many lodging options in the White Mountains, including vacation homes, bed and breakfasts, quaint inns, and family hotels.
 Here are some White Mountains NH hotels for families:

 North Conway Grand (see reviews here) : This hotel is located right at the Settler’s Green Outlets and offers an indoor and outdoor pool as well as lots of kids’ activities.
 We’ve stayed there on several trips and have enjoyed being so close to the outlets.
+You can just walk outside the hotel and you are right there!

 Red Jacket Mountain View Resort: Enjoy access to an indoor water park (extra fee applies) at this beautiful, hilltop resort.
+It’s located right in the center of the White Mountains activities.

 Residence Inn North Conway: If you like to have a little more space, this hotel offers family suites as well as a complimentary breakfast.
+It’s located near the Settler’s Green Outlet mall.

 The Mountain Club at Loon Mountain: Located at Loon Mountain on the Lincoln, NH side of the White Mountains, this resort offers many family amenities.